What can artists do for business?

 Sat 16th.
 Day: Trade Show, Drawing Exchange, Art Sale, Raffle Draw.
 Evening: Feature Film

-RADMIN will be hosted mainly at theCube Microplex (Bristol), Feb 14, 15 & 16th, 2019.
+RADMIN is hosted by theCube Microplex (Bristol), Feb 14, 15 & 16th, 2019.
 It's a summit in which we will reconsider the 'dull' spaces of administration, managing, trading and maintenance, not as a set of largely hostile impediments which invade or co-opt arts practice but as sites for critical and creative enquiry, radical histories, experiments, politics, wild imaginaries and meaningful work.